Guy Madjo: Forest Green Rovers

 Having made only a handful of appearances under new manager Gary Johnson, Madjo joined Conference National side Forest Green Rovers on loan, with a view to a permanent move, in November 2005.
 Madjo made his debut for Forest Green a day after signing for the club, coming on as a substitute for Zema Abbey in the club's 2–0 away loss to eventual champions Accrington Stanley.
-He scored his first goal for the club a week later, scoring the first goal of the game in a 2–1 away loss at Aldershot Town, a game in which Madjo was also sent-off in.
-The sending off meant that Madjo missed the club's next three games, returning to the first-team a month later, on 26 December 2005, scoring a late equaliser as a substitute in Forest Green's 2–2 home draw with Hereford United.
+He scored his first goal for the club a week later, scoring the first goal of the game in a 2–1 away loss at Aldershot Town, a game in which Madjo was also sent off in.
+The sending off meant that Madjo missed the club's next three games, returning to the first team a month later, on 26 December 2005, scoring a late equaliser as a substitute in Forest Green's 2–2 home draw with Hereford United.
 Four days later, he scored twice against Aldershot in a 4–2 home win, before scoring his fifth goal in four games in a 1–1 away draw at Hereford.
 Following a successful loan spell, scoring five goals in six games, Madjo signed for the club permanently on 13 January 2006, signing a contract until the end of the 2005–06 season.
 In his first game after signing permanently for the club, Madjo scored twice in a 5–0 victory against Altrincham.
-He scored a total of 9 goals for Forest Green, playing 24 games for the club.
+He scored nine goals for Forest Green, playing 24 games for the club.